Konvt/pgbar/docs/QuickStart.md

 bar.config().enable().entire();
 bar.config().disable().animation().counter();
 // Animation is the progress indicator itself.
-// And not all elements can be turned off, such as Description.
+// And not all elements can be turned off, such as Prefix.
 ```

 The above elements all have methods with the same name in `Line`, and calling these methods and passing parameters to them can also modify the data information.